-An Authorised Person Operating a Private E-currency Business shall report to the AFSA any change in its complaint policies or procedures within ten days.
+An Authorised Person Operating a Digital Asset Business shall report to the AFSA any change in its complaint policies or procedures within ten days.

-An Authorised Person Operating a Private E-currency Business must maintain a record of any complaint made against it or other parties (including members) for a minimum period of six years from the date of receipt of the complaint.
+An Authorised Person Operating a Digital Asset Business must maintain a record of any complaint made against it or other parties (including members) for a minimum period of six years from the date of receipt of the complaint.